Analysis | Seeing Black Americans take the coronavirus vaccine could encourage more members of that community to do the same

 While the country moved closer to getting an approved vaccine, polls showed that few Black Americans were willing to be inoculated.
-A Pew Research Center survey from earlier this month showed that while 71 percent of Black Americans knew someone who had been hospitalized or died from covid-19, only 42 percent said they would get a vaccine.
+A Pew Research Center survey from earlier this month showed that while 71 percent of Black Americans knew someone who had been hospitalized or died of covid-19, only 42 percent said they would get a vaccine.
 Another December survey, from the Kaiser Family Foundation, found that half of the Black Americans who said they definitely or probably will not get vaccinated distrust vaccines in general and are worried that the vaccine will give them covid-19.

-Although the survey results were very concerning, given that Black Americans continue to die of covid-19 at higher rates than Whites, some in the medical community were not surprised.
+Although the survey results were concerning, given that Black Americans continue to die of covid-19 at higher rates than Whites, some in the medical community were not surprised.

-When Sandra Lindsay, a Black woman and critical care nurse in New York City, became the first American to take the vaccine Monday, she said she did so to help convince Black communities that it was safe.
+On Monday, when Sandra Lindsay, a Black woman and critical-care nurse in New York City, became the first American to take the vaccine since its approval, she said she did so to help convince Black communities that it was safe.

 “Unfortunately, due to history, my population — minorities, people that look like me — are hesitant to take vaccines,” she told The Washington Post.